Skip to main content

 Taiko drummers performing on the south steps of the Utah State Capitol building.
 They played as attendees for a women's reproductive rights rally climbed up Capitol Hill.
 (Daegan Beus)

-Green Wave Utah hosted a rally at Utah State Capitol Hill on Oct.
-12, empowering women to vote and stand for their rights to reproductive care.
+Green Wave Utah hosted a rally on Utah's Capitol Hill on Oct.
+12, aiming to empower women to vote and stand for their rights to reproductive care.

 On the hot Saturday afternoon, taiko drums rang across the south side of Capitol Hill and welcomed attendees to hear from local politicians and advocates.
 Members of the community showed their support for women’s reproductive rights in the state of Utah.